5 Signs How Sick Building Syndrome is Killing Your Health and Office Productivity

 3. Assess the air quality

-Test it yourself: Measure the CO2 levels and overall air quality with Luxafor Meteo and see what you can do about the ventilation of the room.
+Test it yourself: Measure the carbon levels and overall air quality with Luxafor Co2 and see what you can do about the ventilation of the room.

 4. Ensure proper lighting